A Life of Obedience

 6. Fully surrender to Him.

-1. You will experience personal victory if you follow His will, even if the world does not consider you a success.
+will, even if the world does not consider you a success.
 (See Josh.
 1:8.)

 2. Obedience leads to supernatural peace and joy in every circumstance.